neuronsimulator/nrn/modelspec/programmatic/kschan.rst

     Description:
         A helper class for :class:`KSChan`.
 KSChan creates and destroys these objects internally.
-It cannot be created directly with the "new" keyword.
-An error message will be printed if a hoc reference is used after KSChan has destroyed the referenced KSGate.
+It cannot be created directly with h.KSGate.
+An error message will be printed if a reference is used after KSChan has destroyed the referenced KSGate.

     .. seealso::